w3c/wai-perspective-videos/_perspective-videos/compilation.md

 ## Video Pages {#pages}

-The following web pages include the individual video **along with additional informations**: who depends on the feature, what needs to happen for this to work, and more.
+The following web pages include the individual video **along with additional information**: who depends on the feature, what needs to happen for this to work, and more.

 * [[Keyboard Compatibility]](/perspective-videos/keyboard/)
 * [[Colors with Good Contrast]](/perspective-videos/contrast/)